michelin/API-360/README.md

 ## How to use this repository?

-- This repository will help you know and understand the API Freco.
+- This repository will help you know and understand the API 360° workshop.
 - The cards needed to play the game are in this repository.
 You can download and print them.
-- You'll also find digital workplace elements, for you to quickly setup your own API Freco workshop.
+- You'll also find digital workplace elements, for you to quickly setup your own API 360° workshop.
-- The LICENSE file details the licencing of the API Fresco.
+- The LICENSE file details the licencing of the API 360° workshop.

 This repository will evolve through the time, more API concepts, languages, badges, etc. will come soon.
 Stay tuned!